Lexi Thompson

 Alexis Noel Thompson (born February 10, 1995) is an American professional golfer who plays on the LPGA Tour.
 She has won a total of 15 professional titles during her career, including 11 victories on the LPGA Tour.
-Her one major title came at the 2014 Kraft Nabisco Championship.
-She has represented the United States at seven Solheim Cups, winning in 2015, 2017 and 2024.
+Her sole major title came at the 2014 Kraft Nabisco Championship.
+She has represented the United States at seven Solheim Cups, winning the event in 2015, 2017 and 2024.

-In 2007, aged 12, Thompson became the then youngest ever golfer to qualify for the U.S. Women's Open.
-In 2010, she was part of the United States team that won the Curtis Cup, and she turned professional afterwards aged 15.
-In September 2011, Thompson set a record as the then youngest-ever winner of an LPGA tournament, aged 16 years, seven months, and eight days, when she won the Navistar LPGA Classic.
-Three months later, she became the second-youngest winner of a Ladies European Tour event, after capturing the Dubai Ladies Masters, and in 2013 she became the youngest player to compete for the United States in a Solheim Cup.
-She won her first and only major championship at the 2014 Kraft Nabisco Championship at the age of 19, making her the second youngest LPGA golfer to have won a major at the time.
+Thompson set several age-related records early in her career.
+In 2007, at the age of 12, Thompson became the youngest golfer to qualify for the U.S. Women's Open.
+In 2010, she was part of the United States team that won the Curtis Cup, and she turned professional afterwards at 15.
+The next year, Thompson set a record as the youngest-ever winner of an LPGA tournamentthen 16 years, seven months, and eight days oldwhen she won the 2011 Navistar LPGA Classic.
+Three months later, she became the second-youngest winner of a Ladies European Tour event after capturing the Dubai Ladies Masters, and in 2013 she became the youngest player to compete for the United States in a Solheim Cup.
+She won her first and only major championship at the 2014 Kraft Nabisco Championship at the age of 19, making her the second-youngest LPGA golfer to have won a major at the time.

-Thompson's pursuit of a second major victory has resulted in several near-misses.
-She finished second at the 2015 Evian Championship, and she lost in a playoff at the 2017 ANA Inspiration after being penalized a total of four penalty strokes during the tournament for replacing her ball incorrectly and subsequently signing an incorrect scorecard.
-She has also recorded further runner-up finishes at the 2019 U.S. Women's Open and the 2022 Women's PGA Championship, and let slip a five-stroke lead during the final round of the 2021 U.S. Women's Open where she ended up in third place.
+Thompson has come close to winning a second major on several occasions.
+She finished second at the 2015 Evian Championship and lost in a playoff at the 2017 ANA Inspiration after being penalized a total of four penalty strokes during the tournament.
+She recorded further runner-up finishes at the 2019 U.S. Women's Open and the 2022 Women's PGA Championship and let slip a five-stroke lead during the final round of the 2021 U.S. Women's Open, which she finished in third place.

-Family and education
+Early life

 Thompson with her brother Curtis as her caddy at the 2022 Dana Open.

-Thompson grew up in a home that was situated immediately adjacent to Eagle Trace Golf Club in Coral Springs, Florida.
-She is the youngest of three siblings: her two brothers Nicholas and Curtis also became professional golfers.
-She began playing golf at age 5, and started playing competitively two years later.
+Thompson grew up in a home adjacent to Eagle Trace Golf Club in Coral Springs, Florida.
+She is the youngest of three siblings; her two brothers Nicholas and Curtis also became professional golfers.
+She began playing golf at age five and started playing competitively two years later.

 Thompson was home-schooled, getting up early in the morning to carry out her studies before playing golf in both the mornings and afternoons.
-She graduated in July 2012.
+She graduated from high school in July 2012.